 Down but not Out

 So far I’ve had four surgeries and four hospitalizations in less than two years.
 The first surgery was to remove a stage 1 tumor from my lower GI tract.
 It was, or least should have been, a routine surgery followed by a routine recovery.
-But as they say, “mistakes were made,” and so what should have been a brief hiatus turned into a saga.
+But as they say, “mistakes were made,” and so what should have been a brief hiatus turned into a genuine saga.
 But with any luck the Mayo Clinic chapter will be the final one of my Health Care Adventure.

 But timing is everything, and recent advancements in the treatment of infection have trimmed that death rate.
 Now only about 40 percent of those with abdominal sepsis die.

 I was lucky.
 Most of those who survive my particular condition are in hospital for months.
 I was out in 13 days.
 And between the good genes and much-improved infection control, I came out of it reasonably intact, albeit with a very lengthy recovery.
-Which was interrupted by yet another emergency surgery and week-long hospitalization, this time to drain a painful, potentially deadly, fist-sized abscess on the abdominal wall next to the sacrum.
+Which was interrupted 6 weeks in by yet another emergency surgery and week-long hospitalization, this time to drain a painful, potentially deadly, fist-sized abscess on the abdominal wall next to the sacrum.
 But even with that interruption, full recovery was still on the table.
 And once that was complete, after a year or so, I would be able to go forward with the restoration surgery.
 That was the plan, anyhow.

 But they didn’t entirely kill off the original infection, which simmered.
 They also left an avenue for additional infections, which happened one after the other.
 A time bomb was ticking in my gut, poised to cause a cascade of dreadful conditions that would culminate eventually in death.
-Not all at once, mind you, but gradually, with increasing debility, and pain like you couldn’t even imagine.
+Not all at once, mind you, but gradually, with increasing debility and pain like you couldn’t even imagine.
 The exact timetable was fuzzy, but the outcome wasn’t.

 I found all this out the hard way.
 The Mayo Clinic was supposed to restore me to normal function, to make me whole again.
-But the scans and examinations carried out in service of this goal found chronic infection and much damage, too much for there to be a positive outcome.
+But the scans and examinations carried out in service of this goal found chronic infection and extensive damage, far too much for there to be a positive outcome.
 So no joy.

 They weren’t sure about the true extent of the damage, so there was a Plan A and a Plan B, either of which could be put into effect depending on what they found when they cut me open.
 The damage turned out to be severe but not catastrophic, so surgeons were able to go forward with Plan A. I was on the table for a little over six hours.
 The surgery was to be followed immediately by antibiotic therapy to purge all traces of infection.